 Lithium-ion batteries offer an effective solution for storing excess energy and meeting peak power requirements in energy-harvesting applications.
 Yet, maintaining battery health requires careful attention to voltage levels during charge and discharge operations.
-Engineers can simplify application of Li-ion energy-storage devices in energy-harvesting designs through use of suitable ICs from manufacturers including Cymbet Corporation
+Engineers can simplify application of Li-ion energy-storage devices in energy-harvesting designs through use of suitable ICs from manufacturers including Cymbet Corporation, Linear Technology, Maxim Integrated, Seiko Instruments, STMicroelectronics and Texas Instruments, among others.

-Figure 1: Li-ion thin-film and rechargeable batteries provide sustained power for periodic peak-demand requirements from wireless MCUs such as the Silicon Laboratories EZRadioPRO wireless MCU series (Courtesy of Silicon Laboratories).
+Figure 1: Li-ion thin-film and rechargeable batteries provide sustained power for periodic peak-demand requirements from wireless MCUs such as the Silicon Labs EZRadioPRO wireless MCU series (Courtesy of Silicon Labs).

 The health and efficiency of these Lithium-ion-based storage devices depends on critically maintaining charging voltage within a narrow window (Figure 2).
 Voltages outside the operating range can lead to cell deterioration.
 In fact, even charging voltages that approach the limits of the safe operating range can lead to eventual loss of cell capacity (Figure 3).
 As a result, charge management circuits are critical in ensuring optimum output and lifetime of these storage devices.